dnlwrthstr/graphql-opensearch/README.md

 # GraphQL OpenSearch API

-A GraphQL API that provides a search interface for papers and datasets stored in OpenSearch.
+A GraphQL API that provides a search interface for financial data stored in OpenSearch.

 ## Project Overview